gazoodle/geckolib/README.md

 - Add ability to change the RF channel.
 The app sends a CHACH\xb4\x0c command, play in the simulator!

 ## Done/Fixed in 1.0.2
+ - Some progress toward support for MrSteam units
+ - Refactoring to allow accessory modules such as inMix to be handled.

 ## Done/Fixed in 1.0.1
  - Add support for lock mode if it exists on the spa